The Department is supported by a centralized group of individuals that help us run efficient, effective and high-quality research projects.

 Laura has over 15 years of experience coordinating the implementation and evaluation of programs and services in a variety of healthcare settings.

 Knowledge Translation Specialist

-The Department’s Knowledge Translation Specialist is Casey Irvin.
+One of the department’s Knowledge Translation Specialists is Casey Irvin.
 He helps guide our internal and external knowledge translation work and assists research projects with planning, creating and implementing their individual communications activities.
 Prior to joining the Research Operations Team, Casey has run communications and design work for adult literacy, continuing medical education, and health research programs.
 Casey holds a master’s degree in Communication and Culture.